 But the road there wasn't exactly a smooth one.
-As Boston DJ Maxanne Sartori (who helped break the band) writes in the liner notes to the 1999 ‘Deluxe Edition’ of the Cars’ debut album, Cap'n Swing were "too old, too weird-looking and dressed wrong; they were not an exciting live band; and they had no hit songs."
+As Boston DJ Maxanne Sartori (who helped break the band) writes in the liner notes to the 1999 deluxe edition of the Cars' self-titled debut album, Cap'n Swing were "too old, too weird-looking and dressed wrong; they were not an exciting live band; and they had no hit songs."
 Or so was the consensus among record-company insiders and some of the band's peers.

 Still, the group's nervy mix of art-rock, pop music and classic rock clicked with more adventurous music fans.
 A local radio station even gave a couple Cap'n Swing songs a few spins.
 But mostly the group was headed for obscurity.

-But on New Year’s Eve 1976, the band, restructured and now called the Cars, played its first live show at an Air Force base in New Hampshire.
-The group’s drummer was replaced by David Robinson, the stylish punk-loving time-keeper who helped drive the Modern Lovers’ self-titled classic debut album.
-And Orr took over bass duties, replacing the jazzy lines laid down by the previous bassist with edgier runs.
+That is, until they restructured and changed their name to the Cars.
+The band played their first live show on New Year's Eve 1976 at an Air Force base in New Hampshire, having replaced their drummer with David Robinson, the stylish punk-loving time-keeper who helped drive the Modern Lovers' classic debut album.
+Meanwhile, Orr took over bass duties, replacing the jazzy lines laid down by the previous bassist with edgier runs.